Skip to main content

 If you found some issues with your set up and want to re-run your A/A test, or if you had a Metrics imbalance that you are still uncertain about, you should usually restart the A/A test and run it again.

-The easiest way to do this while still guaranteeing you have a clean test is to use the "Make Changes" flow in the A/A experiment page.
+Use the "Make Changes" flow in the A/A experiment page.

 Use this flow to "Start a New Phase" and make sure you "re-randomize traffic" to ensure that users returning to your test will be re-randomized into variations.